I Called This in June. October Proved Me Right.

 Some of these cuts ARE automation-driven.
 That warehousing number isn't a typo.
 Distribution centers are replacing humans with robots at scale.
 Manufacturing is next.
 Customer service is already there.

-But the white-collar tech layoffs?
-Most of those are pandemic correction dressed up as AI strategy.
+The white-collar tech layoffs are a different story.
+Most are pandemic correction dressed up as AI strategy.
 Companies hired aggressively in 2021 based on growth assumptions that proved wildly optimistic.
-When reality hit, they needed to right-size their workforce.
+When reality hit, they needed to right-size.

 The difference between now and two years ago is the narrative.
 In 2022-2023, companies announced layoffs and took the stock hit.
 In 2025, they announce "AI-driven efficiency improvements" and get rewarded.

-The question isn't whether AI will replace jobs.
-It will.
+AI will replace jobs.
+That's not the question.
 The question is whether we're honest about what's happening right now.
-October's data suggests we're not.
+October's data says we're not.

-Next time you hear a company cite "AI transformation" for layoffs, check whether they're actually deploying AI or just deploying euphemisms.
+Next time a company cites "AI transformation" for layoffs, check whether they're deploying AI or deploying euphemisms.
 The Challenger report tracks this monthly.
 Watch for the gap between "AI cited" and actual automation deployment.

-That gap is where the AI washing happens.
+That gap is where the AI washing is happening.